What is anxiety?

 Signs and symptoms

 The symptoms of anxiety can often develop gradually over time.
 Given that we all experience some anxiety, it can be hard to know how much is too much.
-In order to be diagnosed with anxiety, the condition must have a disabling impact on the person’s life.
+In order to be diagnosed with anxiety, the condition must have a disabling impact on your life.
 There are many types of anxiety, and there are a range of symptoms for each.

 Types of treatment available